+Welcome.
 My assistance is available by appointment.
-Or stop by the library Reference Desk and a reference staff member can help you.
+If you need immediate help call or stop by the library Reference Desk and a staff member can help you.

 Search SocINDEX for information in all areas of sociological research, including criminology & criminal justice, ethnic & racial studies, political sociology, social anthropology, social psychology, social work, substance abuse & addictions.
 Also included are conference papers, author profiles, and content from the Criminal Justice Abstracts database.

 More than 8,500 full-text periodicals, including more than 7,300 peer-reviewed journals.
 In addition to full text, this database offers indexing and abstracts for more than 12,500 journals and a total of more than 13,200 publications including monographs, reports, conference proceedings, etc. The database features PDF content going back as far as 1887, with the majority of full text titles in native (searchable) PDF format.
 Searchable cited references are provided for more than 1,400 journals.